 - kaffir Lime or lemon

-- Some red onions, finely sliced , set aside, sprinkle when serve.
+- Some shallots, finely sliced , set aside, sprinkle when serve.

 - 2 ~ 3 large red chilies.
 Diced to make it easier to mashed.

-- a small amount (about 1/2 tbsp) of Javanese palm sugar (if you can not find it, brown sugar may be substituted)
+- about 1 tbsp of gula jawa/ palm sugar (if you can not find it, brown sugar may be substituted)

 * Heat enough cooking oil on frying pan .
-Saute peanut and all ingredients (except palm/ brown sugar and kaffir leaves) until all withered.
-Remove from heat.
+Saute peanut and all ingredients (except palm/ brown sugar and kaffir leaves).
+Stir fry for about 3 or 4 minutes and remove from heat.
 Mash it all together with palm sugar (you can use blender to do it).
-Then move into sauce pan, pour in a small amount of hot water--to be able to stirred and thicker than gravy sauce.
+Then move into sauce pan, pour in hot water (about 3 cup) --to be able to stirred and thicker than gravy sauce.
 Mix in kaffir leaves and bring to boil over medium heat.
 Peanut sauce is now ready to use.

 |I marinate with peanut sauce+Sweet soy sauce+lemon juice before grill|

-Mix the peanut sauce with soy sauce and lemon juice (if you want hot flavor you can add chili sauce or pieces of cayenne pepper).
-Flush satay with peanut sauce mixture, sprinkle with sliced red onion.
+Mix the peanut sauce with soy sauce and lemon juice (if you want hot flavor you can add chili sambal or pieces of cayenne pepper).
+Flush satay with peanut sauce mixture, sprinkle with sliced shallot.